 4 Soto Kudus is an absolutely must try!
 It’s served in a small bowl, perfect for 1 Person.
 They have a variety of condiments on the side, like quail egg skewers, potato cake, and Indonesian Kerupuk (crackers).
 The service might be a bit rushed this restaurants Soto doesn’t have organized seating or tables for big groups.
 It’s more like a casual, family-friendly warung.
 Even though the dishes are basic, Soto Kudus is my personal favorite.
 Their rawon is especially amazing!

-Yes, the restaurant is family-friendly and suitable for groups, with ample seating and a casual vibe.
+Yes, the place is family-friendly and suitable for groups, with cozy seating and a quiet atmosphere.

 | Monday | 07:30 AM - 09:00 PM |